BestTimesToVisit.com Logo

 Bus

-Tip:Use the MTA app for real-time tracking.
-Exact change is usually required, or use a contactless payment method.
+Tip:Use the MTA app for real-time bus tracking.
+Exact change is not always required, but having it speeds up boarding.
 Be prepared for potential delays due to traffic.

-Convenient for point-to-point travel, especially at night or in less accessible areas.
-Taxis are metered, while ride-sharing apps offer upfront pricing.
+Convenient for door-to-door travel, especially at night or in less accessible areas.
+Uber and Lyft are widely available and offer various vehicle options.

 Ferry

-Offers scenic routes, especially to Staten Island (free) and other boroughs.
-A relaxing alternative to other transport modes.
+Offers scenic routes, particularly to Staten Island (free) and other boroughs.
+A relaxing alternative to other transport options, especially during good weather.

 Cost:Staten Island Ferry is free.
-Other ferries vary in price, check NYC Ferry website for details.
+Other ferries vary in price; check the NYC Ferry website.

 Walking

 Tip:Wear comfortable shoes!
-Use Google Maps or other navigation apps to plan your route.
+Use Google Maps or other navigation apps to plan your routes.
 Be aware of your surroundings and avoid walking alone in poorly lit areas at night.

 Similar Destinations